Passionate amateur writer, DIY enthusiast, and self hairstylist with lots of courage to try new products, colors, and styles.

-- A type of string.
-This will be the base of your necklace.
-Depending on what you like and what style of necklace you want, you can choose a leather ribbon, a chain or a nice colorful textile lace.
+- String: This will be the base of your necklace.
+Depending on what you like and what style of necklace you want, you can choose a leather ribbon, a chain, or a nice colorful textile lace.

-- Clay.
-We'll use your selected ribbon to string beads that we'll make from polymer clay.
-You can choose the clay you want—for this project I used Fimo clay with a leather effect, which has an interesting cracked appearance after baking.
+- Clay: We'll use your selected ribbon to string beads that we'll make from polymer clay.
+For this project, you can choose the clay you want—for this project, I used Fimo clay with a leather effect, which has an interesting cracked appearance after baking.

-- A piece of chain.
-This is not necessary, but it will serve you well if you want to change the length of your necklace depending on your outfit each day.
+- Chain: This is not 100% necessary, but it will serve you well if you want to change the length of your necklace, depending on your outfit each day.

 - Two rings

 - End clips

 - One necklace clasp

 - Shape the beads

 The lace I used for this project is already quite colorful, so I chose a solid turquoise clay that matches nicely (if you use a textile lace for your base as I did, I recommend solid color beads, but of course, combine the colors of your choice).